Nick-Huettl/Active-Directory-Security/README.md

 I created a clone of a previous Windows 11 VM I had, reset the PC completely, cleaned the disk, and reinstalled Windows 11 locally.

-After the initial setup, I changed the preferred DNS in the network settings of the Windows 11 machine to the static IP of the DC.
+After the initial setup, I changed the preferred DNS in the network settings on the Windows 11 machine to the IP address of the DC.

 To confirm that everything had changed, I verified connectivity with "ipconfig /all" and pinged the DC to confirm proper DNS resolution and network communication.